kitihounel/advent-of-code/2023/day-25/day-25.md

 # Day 25

 The solution to this problem is to find a minimum cut in a graph.
 We will implement it later an efficient solution later of simply use the `networkx` package.
+There is also this [gist](https://gist.github.com/kolloldas) for the min cut algorithm.

 For now, we ran a very slow algorithm to find the three edges that make the graph disconnected if they were removed.